After A Failed Launch, Smart Shoe Benefits From A Reboot

 The inventing part went smoothly enough.
 Like many first-time inventors, she had a good idea and a passion for her work.
 She successfully invented a shoe that harnesses energy from each step the wearer takes.
 That energy can be used to charge a battery.

 Alexander spent years developing the technology and even co-founded her own company called SolePower.
-But when she finally tested her prototype, she quickly discovered that people would rather just carry a back-up battery than bother with a self-charging shoe.
+But when she finally tested her prototype, she quickly discovered that people would rather just carry a backup battery than bother with a self-charging shoe.

 It's fair to say she was disappointed.